 If a submission fails to meet the criteria for publication, but could be accepted as a non-publishable submission, then we may suggest switching the submission to be non-publishable.
 For example, a submission presenting work that already will be appearing elsewhere in the main conference would be a reasonable non-publishable submission, but it might not meet the novelty criterion required for a publishable submission.

 Publishable submissions that are accepted to be included in the VL/HCC proceedings will appear on the IEEE Xplore Digital Library website, provided that at least one author registers for the conference and that the camera-ready copy is submitted by the deadline.

 All authors of showpieces will present their work during a dedicated showpieces session during the main conference.
-In the past, when the conference has been held physically, this has meant presenting in a large room simultaneously, with each presenter allocated a specific assigned space for presenting a showiece.
-Presentation details for VL/HCC ‘21 will replicate this experience as best as possible in a physical, virtual, or hybrid setting.
-Additional details about the specifics of presentation will be posted soon.
+We currently plan for physical presentation in a large room simultaneously, with each presenter allocated a specific assigned space for presenting a showpiece.
+However, there will be virtual presentations in case of travel restrictions.

 - Submission Deadline: May 13, 2022